Rolf Ernst

 Biography

-Rolf Ernst is a professor at the Technische Universität Braunschweig, Germany.
+Dr. Rolf Ernst is a professor at the Technische Universität Braunschweig, Germany.
 He received a BSc, MSc in CS and a Ph.D. in EE from the University of Erlangen-Nuremberg.
-After 2 years at Bell Labs in Allentown, PA, he joined the TU Braunschweig where he chairs the Institute of Computer and Network Engineering (IDA).
-His interests cover aspects of design and architecture of embedded and cyber-physical systems, with a focus on real-time and safety critical systems.
+After 2 years at Bell Labs in Allentown, PA, he joined the TU Braunschweig, Institute of Computer and Network Engineering (IDA).
+His interests cover aspects of design and architecture of embedded and cyber-physical systems, with a focus on real-time and safety-critical systems.
+He has and had research contracts with automotive, avionics, and semiconductor companies throughout the world.
+He and his team have been active in the AUTOSAR standardization, the world standard for automotive software.
+He is an IEEE Fellow and a member of the German Academy of Science and Engineering, acatech.
+He received the EDAA Achievement Award 2014.